Sworn translations

 Sworn translations, Legalisations and The Hague Apostilles

-Documents and certificates to be professionally translated, which shall be sworn by a sworn or "official" translator.
+Documents and certificates to be professionally translated, for which an oath shall be taken by a sworn or "official" translator.

 Do you need to professionally translate a document or a certificate, for example to submit it to an administrative office or to a Law Court?